 The American Indian Boarding School

-Native Voices at the Autry is the nation’s premier Equity theatre company dedicated to the development and production of new works for the stage by Native American, Alaska Native, and First Nations artists.
-We accept full-length play submissions year-round, but to be considered for the specific events listed below all submissions must be received by the specified due date.
+Native Voices at the Autry is America’s premier Equity theatre company dedicated to the development and production of new works by Native American, Alaska Native, Pacific Island, and First Nations playwrights.

 Full-Length Plays (60+ pages)